IN-DEPTH ANALYSIS

 LendingTree does not have any strict requirements for loans as it doesn't provide any proprietary loans.
 However, most lenders who work with LendingTree will have their own requirements that you will need to meet in order to qualify for a loan.

-When digging deep through its website and other LendingTree reviews, we've uncovered that many of their partner lenders will accept applicants with credit scores as low as 600 but will also require your employment information and proof of income.
+When digging deep through its website, we've uncovered that many of their partner lenders will accept applicants with low credit scores, but will also require your employment information and proof of income.

 LendingTree Logo